meg7mal/Insight-Engineering-Coding_Challenge/README.md

   end for

-  diff = number of seconds between latest expired timestamp and oldestTweetCopy
+  diff = number of seconds between latest expired timestamp and oldestTweet

   **for(i=0; i<=diff; i increments by seconds)

-		**For all edges in edgesCreatedAtMap for the timestamp at oldestTweetCopy +i seconds
+		**For all edges in edgesCreatedAtMap for the timestamp at oldestTweet +i seconds

 		if there is at least one edge (nodes[0],nodes[1])   (An edge is represented by wrapper class GraphEdge which has a 			"nodes" array of size 2. )

-			if(timestamp at oldestTweetCopy +i seconds is equal to the latest timestamp for the edge v1,v2) hashtagGraph.remove(v1,v2)
+			if(timestamp at oldestTweet +i seconds is equal to the latest timestamp for the edge v1,v2) hashtagGraph.remove(v1,v2)
 				hashtagGraph.remove(v2,v1)  (We make sure that array [v1,v2] removes v2 from v1's connected hashtags 					and vice versa)